 Mr. Fiske also donated a unique set of the works of John Dryden, the English poet for whom our town was named.

 Dryden’s first newspaper, Rumsey’s Companion, began publication in 1856.
-Copies of all issues are contained in our archives.
+Copies of all issues are available digitally in our archives.

 Original copies of the Centennial History of Dryden, 1797-1897, can also be found at the Library.
 Reprints of this valuable historical account were first offered for sale in 1976, a project of the Bicentennial Committee.